mkaram007/pxe-zorin/readme.md

 # PXE - Zorin/Ubuntu - Preseed
 ## Prerequisites:
 #### An installed ubuntu OS machine
-It has to be attached with a NIC card that supports netbooting
+It has to be integrated with a NIC card that supports netbooting
 #### A network with disabled main DHCP server
 #### Downloaded ISOs of the ubuntu desktop and zorin OS, lets say in the ~/Downloads directory

 ## Overview
-### We'll creat a complete system to allow a new bare metal machine to boot to ubuntu or zorin OS through the network, we would install an http server to publish the required files for the OS installation, an nfs server to share the iso image of the OSs, and a dhcp server to publish the required information for the new machine to get a new IP and some additional information to allow netbooting.
+We'll creat a complete system to allow a new bare metal machine to boot to ubuntu or zorin OS through the network, we would install an http server to publish the required files for the OS installation, an nfs server to share the iso image of the OSs, and a dhcp server to publish the required information for the new machine to get a new IP and some additional information to allow netbooting.

-## Steps
+## Configuration steps
 ### Install the required software packages
 ```
 apt-get install apache2
 apt-get install nfs-kernel-server
-apt-get install dnsmasq
+apt-get install dnsmasq #This would result in an acceptable error before configuration
 ```
 ### Download the following packages to extract some required files for booting
 ```